 Apr 07, 2011 — 5 comments

-In this tutorial, you will learn how to add colorful effects to your portraits using Adobe Photoshop.
+In this tutorial, you will learn how to create an awesome romantic manipulation using Adobe Photoshop.

 Help us out!
 More and more tutorials are submitted to Good-Tutorials each day.
 We could use your help with finding good tutorials.
 Mind lending a hand?